 I’d also recommend keeping an eye on the metrics for any marketing campaigns or events you run so that you can determine the return on investment (ROI) for any expenditure.
 This will help you see whether you’re spending your money in the right places and plan your budget for future activities.

-Tip: I found a handy Cash Flow Forecast template on the Start-up Loans website that you might find helpful for planning your business finances.
+Tip: I found a handy Cash Flow Forecast template on the British Business Bank website that you might find helpful for planning your business finances.

 Are you someone who keeps on top of their annual accounts throughout the year or do you have a mad week just before the tax return deadline when you scramble around for old receipts and promise yourself frantically that next year you’ll be more organised?

 Poor accounting practices mean that you may forget to claim for certain expenses (see point one above) or that you miss the tax return deadline and end up incurring an unnecessary fine.
 Without a proper routine in place, invoices may also slip through the cracks, going out late or not being chased up as soon as they become overdue.

 6. No safety net

 Because of a combination of the common money mistakes above, many small businesses find that, when work does go quiet or an emergency happens, they have no safety net in place.
 Ideally, you should have at least two months’ worth of operating costs in the bank to tide you over during a quiet period.

 Tip: Work out what you spend during an average month and multiply it by two.
 Do you have that much in your business bank account?
 If not, saving this amount for rainy days should be a priority.